IBCBC-bioRex/miRExplorer/data/README.md

-# miRExplorer
+# miRExplorer's data

-This repository contains the data and script related to *"miRExplorer: a Shiny app to investigate miRNAs-disease and miRNA-gene associations"*.
+This repository contains the data used to run the Shiny application "miRExplorer".
+- "Dataset_miRExplorer.xlsx" is related to the merge of HMDD and miRCancer databases;
+- "dbDEMC.xlsx" is related to DEMC database;
+- "disease-miRNA_MERGE.xlsx" is related to the merge of MirTarBase and TarBase databases;
+- "tab_metabolism.xlsx"
+- "tab_parents-children.xlsx"